Meet & Greet

 Heck, a “Clambake”?
 In 1937, singer Bing Crosby, big cheese and golf nut, conjured up a golf tournament for his pals near his home in coastal San Diego.
 In 1947, he moved the damned thing, dubbed the “Clambake,” to the Monterey Peninsula.
 This is the flimsy pretext for our Borrego Springs to have its own Clambake, forget about the distance of the ocean.
 For cryin’ out loud, post-apocalyptic humans are as resourceful as any 20th century dopes.

-A music collection from the heyday of vinyl, which may have belonged to someone who worked at the Hoberg, has escaped the clutches of the Pacific.
-Although circumstances prevent spinning the albums, and most of the sleeves are empty anyway, the cover art gets in our heads, planting ideas for a sorta new world.
-The collection is mainly West Coast jazz—think Mucho Calor (Much Heat), Lighthouse at Laguna, West Coasting, Fire in the West, Shifting Winds, Dizzy Atmosphere and Way Out West–think bikinis, sand, surf, bongo drums, fedoras and beach umbrellas framed by loud fonts—think warm colors.
+A measure of the scale of the disaster: A record collection was abandoned!
+It may have belonged to a Hoberg employee.
+Although circumstances prevent spinning vinyl, and most of the sleeves are empty anyway, the cover art gets in our heads, planting ideas for a sorta new world.
+One genre represented plentifully is 1950s and 60s West Coast jazz—think Mucho Calor (Much Heat), Lighthouse at Laguna, West Coasting, Fire in the West, Shifting Winds, Dizzy Atmosphere and Way Out West–think bikinis, sand, surf, bongo drums, fedoras and beach umbrellas framed by loud fonts—think warm colors.

 Mann, Thomas, Doktor Faustus: Das Leben des deutschen Tonsetzers Adrian Leverkühn erzählt von seinem Freunde (1947)